-A. The amount of funding allocated to a charter school shall be not less than ninetyeight percent of the school-generated program cost.
-The school district or division may withhold and use two percent of the school-generated program cost for its administrative support of a charter school.
+A. The amount of funding allocated to the charter school shall be not less than ninety-eight percent of the school-generated program cost.

-B. That portion of money from state or federal programs generated by students enrolled in a locally chartered charter school shall be allocated to that charter school serving students eligible for that aid.
-Any other public school program not offered by the locally chartered charter school shall not be entitled to the share of money generated by a charter school program.
+B. That portion of money from state or federal programs generated by students enrolled in a charter school shall be allocated to charter schools serving students eligible for that aid.
+Any other public school program not offered by the charter school shall not be entitled to the share of money generated by a charter school program.